haifeng2013/rollup-plugin-bundle-html/README.md

 You will find both bundle and map files are hashed and placed in your `dist/foo` folder:
  `bundle-76bf4fb5dbbd62f0fa3708aa3d8a9350.js`, `bundle-84e0f899735b1e320e625c9a5c7c49a7.js.map`

-## prefix
+## onlinePath

-You can set 'prefix' as anything like `//www.sohu.com/` if you want to put the files on CDN after building.
+You can set 'onlinePath' as anything like `//www.sohu.com/` if you want to put the files on CDN after building.

 ```js
 {